-

 Assistant Labour Commissioner, Ms Monapuri too wrote Philips management telling them that the factory cannot be closed with the approval of the government as 1,500 workers employed.
 But as everything seemed "set," her objection was pushed under the carpet.

-Once the NOC was issued, on March 3, 2021, M/s Philips, (also called M/s Signify Innovations) entered into a sale agreement with company M/s Gulmohar Townships.
-The PSIEC approved the move losing no time without any project report about the purpose for which the plot was being sold to a company primarily engaged in business.
+Once the NOC was issued, on March 3, 2021, M/s Philips, (also called M/s Signify Innovations) entered into a sale agreement with real estate company M/s Gulmohar Townships.
+The PSIEC approved the move losing no time without any project report about the purpose for which the plot was being sold to a company primarily engaged in real estate business.

 The rocket-speed with which an application of M/s Gulmohar, seeking permission from PSIEC to bifurcate the plot into smaller ones, showed all were serving to each other's personal interest, not of Punjab.